FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - IG(M)
      - **i**
      - **1 - NNOD**
-     - Individual grid elements with building that are to be as- signed a vulnerability curve for potential collapse.
+     - Individual grid elements with building that are to be assigned a vulnerability curve for potential collapse.

    * - IARFSMASHGLOBAL
      - **i**